cynthiaxinyiyan/snake-game-dubstech-workshop/README.md

-# snake-game-dubstech-workshop
+# snake-game
-snake game from dubstech workshop for certificate
+A web app for classic 8-bit snake game